Akash52/dialogflow-chatbot-react/README.md

    npm start
    The serve will be live at http://localhost:5000/

- # Setup You Google Dialogflow Creadintial
+ # Setup Your Google Dialogflow Creadintial

  - Create config.js file